Vyral/brandon-montemayor/_posts/2020-10-28-whats-the-difference-between-pre-qualification-and-pre-approval.md

 <center><em>Here are the differences between a pre-qualification and a pre-approval.</em></center>

-<br>With interest rates being so low, we have a lot of homebuyers out there looking to buy and a ton of homeowners looking to refinance.

-**Before you get started, it’s extremely important to speak with a lender to find out what you qualify for**.
-There are two types of qualifications—a pre-qualification and a pre-approval—and we’re going to go over the benefits and drawbacks of each today.
+<br>With interest rates being so low, we have a lot of homebuyers out there looking to buy and a ton of homeowners looking to refinance.&nbsp;**Before you get started, it’s extremely important to speak with a lender to find out what you qualify for**.
+There are two types of qualifications: a pre-qualification and a pre-approval.

 **A pre-qualification is more of a guess, an estimate**.
 You chat with a lender, verbally telling them what your monthly recurring debt and income are.
 Based on those two things, they will give you a pre-qualification, which is more of a ballpark estimate of what you can afford.
 This is mostly used by casual buyers.